Bletomus/bletomus.github.io/README.md

 - Coding
 - Listening to music sometimes but then some more coding
 - Playing the guitar and coding
-- Playing games
+- Playing games and coding
-- Watching Anime
+- Watching Anime and coding
-- Reading comics and manga
+- Reading comics and manga ...and coding